tedneward/Azgaarnoth/Creatures/Demons.md

 >- **Languages** all,telepathy 120 ft.
 >- **Challenge** 23
 >___
->***Labyrinthine Recall.***.
-Baphomet can perfectly recall any path he has traveled, and he is immune to the maze spell.
+>***Labyrinthine Recall.*** Baphomet can perfectly recall any path he has traveled, and he is immune to the maze spell.
 >
->***Legendary Resistance (3/Day).***.
-If Baphomet fails a saving throw, he can choose to succeed instead.
+>***Legendary Resistance (3/Day).*** If Baphomet fails a saving throw, he can choose to succeed instead.
 >
->***Magic Resistance.***.
-Baphomet has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** Baphomet has advantage on saving throws against spells and other magical effects.
 >
 >#### Actions
->***Multiattack.***.
-Baphomet makes one Bite attack, one Gore attack, and one Heartcleaver attack.
+>***Multiattack.*** Baphomet makes one Bite attack, one Gore attack, and one Heartcleaver attack.
 He also uses Frightful Presence.
 >
->***Bite.***.
-Melee Weapon Attack: +17 to hit, reach 10 ft., one target.
+>***Bite.*** Melee Weapon Attack: +17 to hit, reach 10 ft., one target.
 Hit: 19 (2d8 + 10) piercing damage.
 >
->***Gore.***.
-Melee Weapon Attack: +17 to hit, reach 10 ft., one target.
+>***Gore.*** Melee Weapon Attack: +17 to hit, reach 10 ft., one target.
 Hit: 17 (2d6 + 10) piercing damage.
 If Baphomet moved at least 10 feet straight toward the target immediately before the hit, the target takes an extra 16 (3d10) piercing damage.
 If the target is a creature, it must succeed on a DC 25 Strength saving throw or be pushed up to 10 feet away and knocked prone.
 >
->***Heartcleaver.***.
-Melee Weapon Attack: +17 to hit, reach 15 ft., one target.
+>***Heartcleaver.*** Melee Weapon Attack: +17 to hit, reach 15 ft., one target.
 Hit: 21 (2d10 + 10) force damage.
 >
->***Frightful Presence.***.
-Each creature of Baphomet's choice within 120 feet of him and aware of him must succeed on a DC 18 Wisdom saving throw or become frightened for 1 minute.
+>***Frightful Presence.*** Each creature of Baphomet's choice within 120 feet of him and aware of him must succeed on a DC 18 Wisdom saving throw or become frightened for 1 minute.
 A frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 These later saves have disadvantage if Baphomet is within line of sight of the creature.
 >
 >If a creature succeeds on any of these saves or the effect ends on it, the creature is immune to Baphomet's Frightful Presence for the next 24 hours.
 >
->***Spellcasting.***.
-Baphomet casts one of the following spells, requiring no material components and using Charisma as the spellcasting ability (spell save DC 18):
+>***Spellcasting.*** Baphomet casts one of the following spells, requiring no material components and using Charisma as the spellcasting ability (spell save DC 18):
 >
 >3/day each: dispel magic, dominate beast, maze, wall of stone
 >